chocolatey/docs/input/en-us/guides/create/create-zip-package.md

 #### Download Example Zip Archive

 [Download the Zip archive](https://docs.chocolatey.org/en-us/downloads/create-embedded-zip-package-tutorial.zip) we will use in this tutorial.
-Once downloaded, copy the Zip archive to the `tools`` directory in your VSCode Explorer pane.
+Once downloaded, copy the Zip archive to the `tools`` directory in your VS Code Explorer pane.

 #### Creating Your Uninstall Script

 The `chocolateyUninstall.ps1` script is executed you run the `uninstall` command with your package.

-In the VSCode Explorer pane, find and open the `chocolateyUninstall.ps1` file.
+In the VS Code Explorer pane, find and open the `chocolateyUninstall.ps1` file.
 Replace the contents of this file with the following:

 ```powershell
 $ErrorActionPreference = 'Stop' # stop on all errors